14 Oct LEO HURWITZ

 The Republicans lost their fight in 1939 to Franco’s Nationalistic forces.
 Yet, within the human center of Leo Hurwitz’s Heart of Spain, we see relationships forming.
 Fights cannot be won without humanity.
-We are in a certain kind of déjà vu today in 2017 America.
-Those taking to the streets or forming political action groups are the Dr. Bethune’s blood banks of now.
+We are in a certain kind of déjà vu today in 2020 America.
+Those taking to the streets in protest, forming political action groups, working tirelessly on an election to defeat Trump, are the Dr. Bethune’s blood banks of today, which carry hope for a better world now.

 Extending a hand (or an arm), caring about what happens to all people, is the heart and the solution of the fight for freedom against forces that threaten our human rights.
 With his films, Leo Hurwitz extends both an arm and a hand, and infuses blood and heart into the seemingly endless struggle.